mdroste/stata-fastreshape/README.md

 The syntax, usage, and data output of fastreshape is virtually identical to reshape, with a few exceptions:

 1. Fastreshape does not support subsetting the sub-observation variables (j) with a list of values (e.g. specifying j(year 2001 2003 2004)).
-2. Fastreshape does not support highlighting problem observations with the fastreshape error command ex post
+2. Fastreshape does not support highlighting problem observations with the fastreshape error command ex-post
 3. Fastreshape does not support the atwl(char) argument.
 Use the @ character instead.

-Notably, there is now an optional argument called -fast-.
-The default behavior of fastreshape is to sort the dataset by i and j for fastreshape long, and to sort the dataset by i for fastreshape wide, which matches exactly the output produced by reshape.
-In many cases, however, there is no reason for sorting on these variables.
-The fast option omits this sorting step and therefore speeds up runtime by a significant amount.

 Internal documentation for fastreshape is available within Stata after installation:
 ```stata